First Time Applicant Guide for Organizations

 En Español

-Applying for a federal grant is a multi-step process that is always entirely free.
+Applying for a National Endowment for the Arts (NEA) grant is a multi-step process that is always entirely free.

-Create registrations with Login.gov, the System for Award Management (SAM), and Grants.gov.
+In order to apply, all applicants must create registrations with Login.gov, the System for Award Management (SAM) at SAM.gov, and Grants.gov.
 These are separate systems.
 Registration can take several weeks to complete.

 Login.gov Registration